Amateur Radio License Preparation Courses and Testing

 • At this time, the VRCMCT ARC does not offer in-person training and study courses for Amateur Radio License exams.
 However, we are now partnered with the Westchester Emergency Communications Association (WECA).
 There VE Team Leader, Larrie Sutliff, W2UL, conducts ZOOM training sessions for each license class.
 Our Amateur Radio Club thanks Larrie and WECA for their dedication to Amateur Radio.

-• Check out the W1VCM Calendar for scheduled exams.
+• Check out the Events Calendar for scheduled exams.